 Yes, Airtable is better than Notion if you need to organize data and manage databases.
 Notion is better than Airtable if you want to organize documents and manage information.

-The best choice for you will depend on your needs.
+The best choice for you will depend on your needs, so feel free to experiment with both tools, and don’t fear exploring Notion and Airtable alternatives.

 Airtable is a more powerful Google Sheets tool that can handle vast amounts of data, making it an amazing spreadsheet and database replacement app.
 It offers a wide range of extensions that can extend the functionality of your databases.
 The rich app marketplace and native automation features justify its pricey monthly plans.
 If you're primarily working with rows of data, Airtable is the better choice.